 This next Forex double top strategy is my favorite technique because it typically provides excellent reward to risk ratios.
 In the example below, you could have earned nearly 5x your risk.
 This technique typically provides a 4:1 or better reward to risk ratio.

 To take the entry, you need to use another trading strategy that provides bearish entries near the tops of cycles.
 I prefer to use a few specific price action signals, mainly the bearish engulfing pattern and the shooting star (with confirmation and pullback).
-The Top Dog Trading system also works well for this.

 In the image above, you can see a nice bearish engulfing pattern that occurred right at the resistance line.
 Entry would be taken on the open of the next candlestick.
 The stop loss would be placed above the highest high in the double top (as shown in the image above).